-Kissing, touching, tickling or playfully flirting with a beautiful girl is not against the law-unless that girl is under the age of 18 and you are not.
-This type of behavior is considered "molesting or annoying a minor"-and it is considered a very serious offense.
-Since it is classified as a sex crime, anyone who is convicted of molesting a minor-even first time offenders-can spend years in prison and be forced to register as a sex offender for life.
+Kissing, touching, tickling or playfully flirting consensually with a beautiful girl is not against the law — unless that girl is under the age of 18 and you are not.
+This type of behavior is considered "molesting or annoying a minor" and it is considered a very serious offense.
+Since it is classified as a sex crime, anyone who is convicted of molesting a minor, even first-time offenders, can spend years in prison and be forced to register as a sex offender for life.

-According to California law, the burden of proof lies with the People.
-This means that in order to convict you of molesting or annoying a minor, the prosecution must prove ALL of the following:
+According to California law, the burden of proof lies with the prosecution.
+This means that in order to convict you of molesting or annoying a minor, the prosecutor must prove ALL of the following:

 - Your conduct or acts were directed at the minor

 - A normal person would have been annoyed or offended by your conduct